-- 1. Affirm the determinations on responsibility and the sanction(s) (if applicable); - 2.
+- 1. Affirm the determinations on responsibility and the sanction(s) (if applicable): - 2.
 Affirm the determination on responsibility and reduce but not eliminate the sanction(s); or - 3. remand the case to the same or a new Hearing Panel or Administrative Hearing Officer.

-Both the Respondent and Complainant (if applicable) shall be notified within a reasonable time in writing of the decision on appeal.
+The Respondent and the Complainant (if applicable) shall be notified within a reasonable time in writing of the decision on appeal.
 The decision of the Vice Chancellor Affirming the determination on responsibility shall be final and conclusive, and the sanction(s) will be imposed as directed.
-If the case is remanded to a Hearing Panel or Administrative Hearing Officer, the Conduct Procedures set forth in the Code shall apply.
+If the case is remanded to a Hearing Panel or Administrative Hearing Officer, the appropriate Conduct Procedures set forth in the Code shall apply.

 Section III.
-Appeals of Determinations with Sanctions Including Suspension
+Appeals of Determinations with Sanctions Including Conduct Suspension or Registration Suspension